 - clogged skin cells in your hair follicles

-TEEN ACNE OR ADOLESCENCE ACNE
+TEEN ACNE OR ADOLESCENT ACNE

 Adolescence acne occurs because your body goes through many changes, one of which is an increase in your level of androgenic hormone (testosterone) – androgen is what stimulates your sebaceous gland to produce sebum.